Beyond the 9-5: How To Get Set Up As a Freelancer in Berlin

 - A description of the product or service provided

 - Unit price

 - Your VAT ID (if you’re charging it)

 If you’re not charging VAT, you should add the following sentence to the bottom of your invoice.

 Hinweis: Als Kleinunternehmer im Sinne von § 19 Abs.
 1 UStG wird Umsatzsteuer nicht berechnet

 Insurance is probably one of the major drawbacks of being a freelancer in Berlin.
 As a sole trader, you need to foot the bill yourself and the cost can be hefty.
 Health insurance in Germany is mandatory, and you’re really safer to opt for the public system, even though it can seem pricier at first.
 You’ll never be charged more than you can afford and if you’re unsure about what you owe, you can always drop in to one of their many support centres.
 Health insurance works out at about 14% of your income after deductions, but it’s locked to a minimum and maximum so you don’t have to worry about it cleaning you out.

 If you’re an artsy type, you can apply to the Künstlersozialkasse which provides social insurance for artists at discounted rates.
 This covers health insurance, pensions, and social security payments.
-The definition of artist is also reasonably vague, so if you’re a journalist, or author, or designer, you might make the cut.
+The definition of an artist is also reasonably vague, so if you’re a journalist, author, or designer, you might make the cut.
 If you do, it’s really worth the application and will cut your costs significantly.